How do I petition for surplus funds after a foreclosure sale of a deceased relative’s property in North Carolina?

 Detailed Answer

-When a lender forecloses on real estate, the sheriff sells the property at a public auction.
-If the sale price exceeds the total debts and costs secured by the property, state law requires the sheriff to hold the extra money as surplus funds.
+When a lender forecloses on real estate, the trustee sells the property at a public auction.
+If the sale price exceeds the total debts and costs secured by the property, state law requires the clerk of superior court to hold the extra money as surplus funds.
 Under North Carolina law, a person with a valid claim—such as the estate of the deceased owner—can petition the court to recover these funds.

 Step 1: Verify Available Surplus Funds